John Polanyi Collegiate Institute: History

 Sir Sandford Fleming Secondary School was constructed and opened in September 1964.
 The building shares the same design as Newtonbrook Secondary School.
 The teams name was known as the Chargers.
 On September 6, 2011, the school was renamed to John Polanyi Collegiate Institute with the Fleming staff and students moving into the former Bathurst Heights Secondary School on Lawrence and Allen.
 The name of the school team was changed to the Jaguars with their colours being blue and black.

 Origins of Bathurst Heights

 Bathurst Heights Secondary School opened on September 4, 1951, as North York's second high school (the first being Earl Haig Secondary School) and officially opened on May 29, 1952.
-Six additions were made throughout the years and adult education was introduced before its program being abolished in 2000.
+Six additions were made throughout the years and adult education was introduced before the program being abolished in 2000.
 After years of enrolment declining, Bathurst Heights closed its doors as a regular operating school on June 23, 2001.

 In 2004 the school was used in the filming of the Zero Hour episode: Massacre at Columbine High.

 In the 2000s, the Toronto Catholic District School Board used the Bathurst Heights building to house the students from Brebeuf College School during re-construction and later Dante Alighieri Academy Beatrice Campus.

 The school's building is now leased out by the Toronto District School Board to several tenants: